snowplow/snowplowanalytics.com/_posts/2018-08-08-piinguin-released/index.md

 <h3 id="#deploying-relay">4.1 Configuring the Snowplow Piinguin Relay</h3>

-You can obtain the relay artifact from [our Bintray account][snowplow-bintray].
+You can obtain the relay artifact from [our S3 public assets buckets][snowplow-s3-assets] appropriate for your region.

 In order for you to create an AWS Lambda function, please follow the detailed [developer guide][aws-developer-guide].
 When creating the Lambda, make sure to: